Best places to stay in California wine country

-Whether a romantic getaway or weekend away with friends, take a trip out in search of fine wine, world-class cuisine, and postcard-perfect landscapes.
-Your adventure unfolds in California’s wine country, where you can luxuriate at the spa, catch seasonal festivals, take to the trails by bike, and appreciate the (fermented) fruits of hundreds of years of winemaking artistry.
+Embrace relaxation and luxury with a California Wine Country rental.
+Whether a romantic getaway or a weekend away with friends, take a trip out in search of fine wine, world-class cuisine, and postcard-perfect landscapes.
+Here, you can luxuriate at the spa, catch seasonal festivals, take to the trails by bike, and appreciate the (fermented) fruits of hundreds of years of winemaking artistry.

 Sonoma County